jecki/DHParser/documentation_src/StepByStepGuide.rst

 call sequence.
 But it is all very straight forward: For every application of a match rule, there is a row in the table.
 Typically, match rules are applied at the end of a long sequence of parser calls that is displayed in the third column.
-You will recognise the parsers that represent rules by their names, e.g. "document", "sentence" etc. Those parsers that merely represent constructs of the EBNF grammar within a rule do not have a name and are represented by this type, which always begins with a colon, like
+You will recognize the parsers that represent rules by their names, e.g. "document", "sentence" etc. Those parsers that merely represent constructs of the EBNF grammar within a rule do not have a name and are represented by this type, which always begins with a colon, like